 The number of questions that come with a baby are endless, who also realized much of it would start during the 9 months pre-baby.
 Running while pregnant needs to be addressed to eliminate confusion, shaming and worry!

-Running while pregnant has not only been proven SAFE for mom and baby.
+Running while pregnant has not only been proven SAFE for mom and baby, but comes with a number of benefits.

 - prevent excessive weight gain